twittershots/n8n-nodes-twittershots/README.md

 # n8n-nodes-twittershots

-This n8n community node lets you easily screenshot X (formerly Twitter) posts in your workflows with TwitterShots API.
+This n8n community node lets you easily screenshot X (Twitter) posts in your workflows with TwitterShots API.

 ## Features